MonsieurV/hy-lang-create-package/README.md

 # How to publish a Python package with Hy code?

-[Hy language](https://hylang.org) is great: with it you to code in a Pythonic Lisp dialect and embed that code directly in your Python applications.
+[Hy language](https://hylang.org) is great: with it you can code in a Pythonic Lisp dialect - and embed that code directly in your Python applications.

 No other runtime needed!
 Just the `hy` package.